 In the last few years, I have been privileged enough to be a featured speaker on digital marketing strategy and work with some of the biggest brands in the world including WD40, Dexcom and Bumble Bee Tuna.
 Currently, I run my own digital marketing consulting company.

-I attended Horace Mann that year and went on to attend Monte Vista High School where I was one of the best football players in the state of California.
+I lost my mother at the young age of 13 to cancer and moved in with my older brother, Rodney.
+My time with Rodney enforced my love for football, which I excelled at and I’m fortunate enough to say that he became the father I never had.
+While living with my brother I attended Horace Mann and went on to attend Monte Vista High School where I was one of the best football players in the state of California.
 I was also a Links Achiever, a program that honors the top African-American male seniors for excellence in academics, sports, and community.
 After High School, I attended Fresno State University where I played wide receiver for the Football team.